PezwariNaan/Snake/README.md

 - Implement difficulty levels by increasing the snake's speed over time.
 - Add a pause functionality.
 - Improve collision detection to handle edge cases.
+- Add multiplayer so two Snakes can compete against each other

 ---